larsha/FatCat/README.md

 Controllers
 -----------

 Basic controller example.
-This controller loads all articles added created with the model from the example above and returns an array with the loaded content.
+This controller loads all articles created with the model from the example above and returns an array with the loaded content.

 	namespace Controller\Article;